python/devguide/committing.rst

 * **Are there ongoing discussions at** ``bugs.python.org`` **(b.p.o.)?**
    Read the linked b.p.o. issue.
-If there are ongoing discussions, then we need to find a consensus before we can merge the pull request.
+If there are ongoing discussions, then we need to have a resolution there before we can merge the pull request.

 * **Was the pull request first made against the** ``master`` **branch?**
    The only branch that receives new features is ``master``, the